Wittmaxi/Gerinterpreter/README.md

 # disclaimer

 Many features are quite buggy, and will stay buggy for eternity.
-This is the latest version I could find in my mail archive, though I know for sure that I had fixed this bug in a later release, which I might upload as well, if I manage to find it!
+This is the latest version I could find in my mail archive, though I know for sure that I had fixed many bugs in a later release, which I might upload as well, if I manage to find it!

 # features
 schreiben (<text>) -> schreibt den in eckigen Klammern angegebenen Text.